On Motion to Strike Statement of Facts.

 On the Merits.

-This suit was brought by plaintiff in error to cancel a deed in writing executed by him and his brothers, purporting to convey certain lands situated in Shelby county, Tex., to Boyer Taylor, and a second deed conveying the same land from Boyer Taylor to Luke Motley, and a third deed from Luke Motley, reconveying the same land to Boyer Taylor.
-It was his theory that the deed from him and his brothers to Boyer Taylor was delivered without his authority and without any consideration passing to him, and that neither Taylor nor Motley was an innocent party.
-The theory of Taylor and Motley was that the deed was regularly delivered to Taylor; that a valuable consideration passed from Taylor to plaintiff in error's brothers as agents for plaintiff in error, and that plaintiff in error, by the delivery of the deed, was divested of all title to the land.
+This suit was brought by plaintiff in error to cancel a deed in writing executed by him and his brothers, purporting to convey cer-' tain lands situated in Shelby county, Tex., to Boyer Taylor, and a second deed conveying the same land from Boyer Taylor to Luke Motley, and a third deed from Luke Motley, reconveying the same land to Boyer Taylor.
+It' was his theory that the deed from him and his brothers to Boyer Taylor was delivered without his authority and without any consideration passing to him, and that neither Taylor nor Motley was an innocent party.
+The theory of Taylor and Motley was that the deed was regularly delivered to Taylor; that a valuable consideration passed from Taylor to plaintiff in error’s brothers as agents for plaintiff in error, and that plaintiff in error, by the delivery of the deed, was divested of all title to the land.
 Upon a trial to the court without a jury judgment was against plaintiff in error that he take nothing, supported by the following conclusions of fact and law, which, with the statement already made, fully states the nature and result of this suit:

 “Findings of Fact.

-"1.
-I find as a fact that the plaintiff, Fred A. White, together with his brother, B. B, White, on or about the 21st day of November, 1925, conveyed to Boyer Taylor, one of the defendants herein the land involved in this suit, which deed was then delivered to H. L. Smith, commonly called Henry Smith, and a half brother of the plaintiff, Fred A. White, with instructions for H. L. Smith, and W. W. Smith, to also execute said deed to Boyer Taylor.
-That said Fred A. White delivered said deed to said H. L. Smith, when said deed recited the full cash consideration and then and there constituted H. L. Smith as the agent of said Fred A. White to deliver same to Boyer Taylor, with full power to receive the consideration to be agreed upon between said H. L. Smith and Boyer Taylor.
+“1.
+I find as a fact that the plaintiff, Fred A. White, together with his brother, B. B. White, on or about .the 21st day of November, 1925, conveyed to Boyer Taylor, one of the defendants herein the land involved in this suit, which deed was then delivered to H. L. Smith, commonly called Henry Smith, and a half brother of the plaintiff, Fred A. White, with instructions for H. L. Smith, and W. W. Smith, to also execute said deed to Boyer Taylor.
+That said Fred A. White delivered said deed to said H. L. Smith, when said deed recited the full cash consideration and then and there constituted II.
+L. Smith as the agent of said Fred A. White to deliver same to Boyer Taylor, with full power to receive the consideration to be agreed upon between said H. L. Smith and Boyer Taylor.

-"That said H. L. Smith and W. W. Smith, did then and there after said deed was delivered to H. L. Smith, at Port Arthur, Texas, or Beaumont, Texas, and after said H. L. Smith arrived at Teneha, in Shelby County, Texas, execute said deed to Boyer Taylor and received from Boyer Taylor the consideration agreed upon between H. L. Smith and Boyer Taylor.
+“That said IT.
+L. Smith and W. W. Smith, did then and there after said deed was delivered to H. L. Smith, at Port Arthur, Texas, or Beaumont, Texas, and after said H. L. Smith arrived at Teneha, in Shelby County, Texas, execute said deed to Boyer Taylor and received from Boyer Taylor the consideration agreed upon between H. L. Smith and Boyer Taylor.

 “2.
 I find as a fact that said H. L. Smith and W. W. Smith nor either of them ever delivered or paid Fred A. White, plaintiff, the consideration so paid them by said Boyer Taylor, for the land involved in this suit.